bachelor-2014/report/v2/logging.md

 given.
 Both the image logger and video logger will store component type, component name, and activity type in the file name.
 The file logger is slightly different as it will use a CSV file for writing every string entry it receives.
-The CSV file format was chosen because of it's ease of implementation and support in programs such as Microsoft Excel [@excel].
+The CSV file format was chosen because of its ease of implementation and support in programs such as Microsoft Excel [@excel].

 <!-- Improvements -->